-The idea of a completely decentralized currency reflected widespread anger with the financial and political institutional responses to the crisis.
-Ten years later, Bitcoin's underpinning technology, blockchain, is, interestingly, being embraced by the very institutions its creator lashed out at.
+Bitcoin was launched in the wake of the 2008 financial crisis, and in some ways, the decentralized currency reflected the widespread anger people had toward the way financial and political institutions handled the economic fallout.
+And yet, all these years later, Bitcoin’s underpinning technology, blockchain, is embraced by the very institutions at which its creator lashed out.

-Many states and nations are adopting the technology for everything from voting to making public services and foreign aide more efficient.
+Many states, nations and government agencies are adopting blockchain technology for everything from improving the voting process to making public services run smoother.
 The following examples illustrate the potential of blockchain in government.

 Nothing seems to be more synonymous with government bureaucracy than public assistance programs and foreign aid.
 Charities and individuals must go through months, even years, of red tape to prove to obtain critical funding.